IN THIS CHAPTER

 FROM DailyTotals;

-functions, except that instead of evaluating an expression in a row preceding or following the current row, it evaluates an expression in a row that is at a specified offset from the first or the last row in the window frame.
+The NTH_VALUE function is similar to the LAG and LEAD functions, except that instead of evaluating an expression in a row preceding or following the current row, it evaluates an expression in a row that is at a specified offset from the first or the last row in the window frame.

 Here’s an example: